d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > ![Get Example 2](images/examples/get_ex2.png "Get example 2")

-> Here the server at xx.xx.xx.xx is logged into, the type HpBios. is selected, and the get command is used to retrieve the BootOrderPolicy property of HpBios.
+> Here the server at xx.xx.xx.xx is logged into, the type Bios. is selected, and the get command is used to retrieve the BootOrderPolicy property of Bios.

 > ![Get Example 3](images/examples/get_ex3.png "Get example 3")